PatrykPasterny/ScootinAboot/README.md

 to handle multiple simultaneous operations using geospatial indexes, but is enough for a prototype app.
 In case of further development it would be better to switch to sth more appropriate, like RedisGears.
 - BFF service being just the service itself, shown on diagram as separate module to increase readability.
+- ClientService that can be found in internal/customer is a temporary file that simulates customers using app, this is meant to be deleted once the proper UI is built, so the code is not tested.